AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stages-and-touchpoints.md

 Using [!UICONTROL Boomerang] Stages with Custom Modelling allows you to assign attribution weighting to [!UICONTROL Boomerang] touchpoints, which allocates revenue credit to these stages.

-Without custom modeling, [!DNL Marketo Measure] will create touchpoints for each boomerang and stage transition but will not assign any attribution credit to these touchpoints.
-The only boomerang touchpoints that receive attribution credits are form submission touchpoints.
+Without custom modeling, [!DNL Marketo Measure] creates touchpoints for each boomerang and stage transition but does not assign any attribution credit to these touchpoints.
+The only boomerang touchpoints that receive attribution credits are from submission touchpoints.
 Without custom model, [!DNL Boomerang] touchpoints are considered the same as a 'middle touch' and receive attribution credit accordingly.